ftechmax/argdefender/docs/design-decisions.md

 ## State Guards

 Along with its arguments, a method may also need to validate the state of the instance it belongs to.
-Guard currently provides three validations to handle these cases:
+ArgDefender currently provides three validations to handle these cases:

 ### Operation